sh4tteredd/widevine-installer/README.md

 an ancient glibc version, and will not work at this time.
 Most other distros (even Debian stable) should be OK.

+# Note

+After the widevine installation, in order to use Netflix you need to use a browser with an aarch64 [ChromeOS user agent](https://www.whatismybrowser.com/guides/the-latest-user-agent/chrome-os)

 # Credits

 Original fixup script by [@DavidBuchanan314](https://github.com/DavidBuchanan314):